ADVERTISEMENT

 The Air Traffic Control (ATC) system is a coordinated network of people, procedures, and technology designed to ensure the safe, orderly, and efficient flow of air traffic within the National Airspace System (NAS).
 For pilots operating under Instrument Flight Rules (IFR), ATC becomes an essential partner, providing separation from other aircraft, terrain, and weather while guiding flights from departure to arrival.

 Under IFR, pilots rely on a structured system of communication, surveillance, and navigation services.
-ATC uses radar, satellite-based navigation, ground-based radio systems, and standardized procedures to monitor aircraft positions, issue clearances, and maintain safe spacing between flights, even when pilots cannot see outside due to clouds or reduced visibility.
+ATC utilizes radar, satellite-based navigation, ground-based radio systems, and standardized procedures to monitor aircraft positions, issue clearances, and maintain safe spacing between flights, even when operating in instrument meteorological conditions (IMC).